celesteh/SCMoo/README.md

 # SCMoo
 A MOO written in sclang

-Relies on BiLETools and JSONlib
+Relies on [BiLETools](https://github.com/celesteh/BiLETools) and [JSONlib](https://github.com/musikinformatik/JSONlib).
+[Vowel](https://github.com/supercollider-quarks/Vowel) reccomended but not required.

 ## Logging In